Mykrobin/Virtualization-Xen-src/docs/misc/xenstore-paths.markdown

 The precise protocol is not yet documented.

-#### ~/control/feature-poweroff = (""|"0"|"1") [w]
-#### ~/control/feature-reboot = (""|"0"|"1") [w]
-#### ~/control/feature-suspend = (""|"0"|"1") [w]

-These may be initialized to "" by the toolstack and may then be set to 0 or 1 by a guest to indicate whether it is capable or incapable, respectively, of responding to the corresponding command when written to ~/control/shutdown.
-A toolstack may then sample the feature- value at the point of issuing a PV control command and respond accordingly:

-"0" -> the frontend should not be expected to respond, so fail the
-       control operation
-"1" -> the frontend should be expected to respond, so wait for it to
-       do so and maybe fail the control operation after some reasonable timeout.
-""  -> the frontend may or may not respond, so wait for it to do so and
-       then maybe try an alternative control mechanism after some reasonable timeout.

-Since a toolstack may not initialize these paths, and the parent ~/control path is read-only to a guest, a guest should not expect a write to succeed.
-If it fails the guest may log the failure but should continue to process the corresponding command when written to ~/control/shutdown regardless.

-#### ~/control/feature-s3 = (""|"0"|"1") [w,HVM]
-#### ~/control/feature-s4 = (""|"0"|"1") [w,HVM]

-These purpose of these feature flags is identical to feature-poweroff, feature-reboot and feature-suspend above but concern triggering the S3 or S4 power states of HVM guests.
-A toolstack may create these values, but should not sample them unless the corresponding acpi_ feature flag is set in ~/platform.

 #### ~/control/platform-feature-multiprocessor-suspend = (0|1) []

 Indicates to the guest that this platform supports the multiprocessor